Your mission this week, should you decide to accept it (cue the Mission Impossible music!) , is to:

-2) Tell us about your collections in a blog post of your own, in a comment to this blog post, or in a Facebook or Google+ post.
+3) Share your generation picture line in a blog post of your own, or in a Facebook post, or in a comment to this post.